 Recording a new expense is fast and simple.
 In fact, when you launch the app the “add amount” screen pops up automatically and all you need to do is enter in the amount, select the category and hit save.
 There really is no excuse for not tracking your finances when it’s that straightforward!
 (You can also switch this feature off on the settings page)

-The summary page of Trail Wallet shows all of the important data on one screen — it features the total amount spent for that day as well as your running total for the month, you can check your average daily spending and compare it to the budget you’ve set yourself, and you can see the percentage of your total budget you’ve spent so far.
+The summary page of Trail Wallet shows all of the important data on one screen.
+It features the total amount spent for that day as well as your running total for the month, your average daily spending compared to the budget you’ve set yourself, and the percentage of your total budget you’ve spent so far.

 The newest version of the app now features custom categories so you can add plenty of different categories to suit your needs and also assign a colour to each one.